couchbase/couchbase-elasticsearch-connector/README.md

-Couchbase XDCR Transport Plugin for ElasticSearch
+Couchbase Transport Plugin for ElasticSearch
 =================================================

 This plugin makes your ElasticSearch node appear like a Couchbase Server node.
 After installation you can use the Cross-datacenter Replication (XDCR) feature of Couchbase Server 2.0 to transfer data continuously.